smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 .. rubric:: Number node

-A node :token:`smithy:number` contains numeric data.
-It is defined like a JSON number.
-The following examples define several ``number`` values:
+A node :token:`smithy:Number` contains numeric data.
+It is defined like a JSON Number.
+The following examples define several ``Number`` values:

 * ``0``
 * ``0.0``